 A Call To Do More As A Nurse Volunteer

 Stradling also began to feel called to international nursing.
-Although she realized that there are certain things in the world an individual cannot fix, she would do her best to affect the problems she could fix.
+Although she realized that certain things in the world an individual could not fix, she would do her best to affect her problems.
 This is the mentality that led her to become a disaster nurse with the Red Cross.
 “You can’t do much to prevent disaster, but you can help people after a disaster,” she explains.